godotengine/godot-docs/classes/class_renderingdevice.rst

 :ref:`RID<class_RID>` **vertex_buffer_create**\ (\ size_bytes\: :ref:`int<class_int>`, data\: :ref:`PackedByteArray<class_PackedByteArray>` = PackedByteArray(), creation_bits\: |bitfield|\[:ref:`BufferCreationBits<enum_RenderingDevice_BufferCreationBits>`\] = 0\ ) :ref:`🔗<class_RenderingDevice_method_vertex_buffer_create>`

+Creates a new vertex buffer.
 It can be accessed with the RID that is returned.

 Once finished with your RID, you will want to free the RID using the RenderingDevice's :ref:`free_rid()<class_RenderingDevice_method_free_rid>` method.